How to Create a Subdomain in GoDaddy for Free in 3 Steps

 What’s the difference between a subdomain & a domain?

-A subdomain is an extension of your domain name that goes before your domain.
-For example, in the URL blog.yourwebsite.com, “blog” is your subdomain, “yourwebsite” is your domain, and “.com” is your top-level domain (TLD).
-In general, a subdomain should tell your audience a little more about which part of your website they’re viewing, like a blog or a store.
+A subdomain is an extension of your domain name that precedes it.
+For example, in the URL “blog.yourwebsite.com,” “blog” is the subdomain, “yourwebsite” is the domain, and “.com” is the top-level domain (TLD) extension.
+A subdomain name should identify the part of your website they’re viewing, like a forum, customer support knowledge base, blog, or online store.
 Learn more about domain names and how to get a custom one of your own.

 Do I need to create subdomains?

-Subdomains aren’t required, but they do help search engine optimization (SEO) significantly.
-Since search engines recognize subdomains and root domains as separate entities, you can use your subdomain to insert more keywords and backlinks to your main site.
+Subdomains aren’t required, but they do help with site organization and search engine optimization (SEO).
+Since search engines recognize subdomains and root domains as separate entities, you can use your subdomain to insert more keywords and backlinks to your main site while also still building brand visibility.
 Subdomains help boost user experience too.
-They can organize your site into easily digested sections, without building an extensive and confusing sitemap.
+They organize large websites into easily digested sections, without building an extensive and confusing sitemap.

 How many subdomains can I have with GoDaddy?

-Each GoDaddy domain can have up to 500 subdomains.
-However, you don’t want to max that out.
+Each GoDaddy domain can have up to 500 subdomains, but you don’t want to max that out.
 Keep in mind that while subdomains can boost your SEO, they can also impact it.
-Since subdomains are counted as separate websites, having more subdomains than necessary can spread your site’s traffic too thin.
+Since subdomains are counted as separate websites, having a lot of subdomains can spread your site’s traffic and web hosting resources too thin.
+For more details, read our guide explaining what web hosting is.

 Bottom Line

-A growing small business website should make use of subdomains to differentiate sections.
-Subdomains can help increase your search engine ranking, as well as organize your site without having to create a complicated system of links.
-Creating a subdomain in GoDaddy only takes three steps, from logging in, to adding a new record, and then filling out the required fields.
+After making a small business website, you might want to use subdomains to differentiate sections as it grows.
+Subdomains can improve search engine rankings and better organize your site without having to create a complicated system of links.
+Creating a subdomain in GoDaddy only takes three steps: logging in, adding a new record, and filling out the required fields.
 Since it only takes a few minutes, create one for your website today.